The Church and its mission

 In its first sections, the Constitution outlines the church’s foundations (I) and tasks (II), before establishing the structures of its constituent bodies.
 This includes the Synod, the Council, the Council Presidium, the Conference of Church Presidiums, and the strategic committees.
 The Constitution contains, furthermore, provisions on gender equality, the balanced representation of the national languages, and a prohibition on discrimination.

-The PCS is a community of the 24 Protestant churches of Switzerland as well as the Evangelical-Methodist Church of Switzerland and the Free Church of Geneva.
+The PCS is a community of the 24 Protestant churches of Switzerland as well as the Evangelical-Methodist Church of Switzerland.

 The PCS is an association organized in accordance with Article 60 of the Swiss Civil Code.
 Its Members form the association’s Assembly as the supreme governing body in accordance with Article 64 of the Swiss Civil Code.